masonelmore/esi/docs/AssetsApi.md

 > []GetCorporationsCorporationIdAssets200Ok GetCorporationsCorporationIdAssets(ctx, corporationId, optional)
 Get corporation assets

-Return a list of the corporation assets  --- Alternate route: `/dev/corporations/{corporation_id}/assets/`  Alternate route: `/v3/corporations/{corporation_id}/assets/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director
+Return a list of the corporation assets  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Required Parameters